avilabiel/docker/README.md

 - `Dockerfile`: containing the image for web service
 - `jobserver`: folder
 - `Dockerfile`: containing the image for job service
+- `docker-compose`: to get each container and run them

 Then, the docker compose will serve the two images.
 Also, the docker compose could be used to serve any other dependency or system (like DB, Redis, MySQL, NGINX, Apache, etc.)